11 Books to Add to Your Social Emotional Reading List

 Does My Head Look Big In This? – Randa Abdel-Fattah

-Abdel-Fattah’s novel explores a girl’s journey as she begins to wear hijab among her non-Muslim peers at school – garnering a variety of reactions from family, friends, even teachers.
+Abdel-Fattah’s novel explores a girl’s journey as she begins to wear a hijab among her non-Muslim peers at school, garnering a variety of reactions from family, friends, and even teachers.
 This relatable and poignant book helps students develop empathy among cultural differences and explores bullying and friendships as the main character explains her choices to her peers.